Plasma derivatives and recombinant DNA-produced coagulation factors

 Plasma derivatives are products manufactured from human plasma by plasma fractionation techniques.
 Although dozens of proteins can be so purified, some are considered orphan drugs, and many are not widely used or available.

 An introduction to these plasma derivatives, including those manufactured using recombinant DNA techniques, will be presented here (eg, immune globulins, coagulation proteins, and protease inhibitors).
 Viral inactivation of blood products is discussed separately.
 (See "Pathogen inactivation of blood products".)

 An overview of the preparation and use of plasma "components" (ie, those prepared by differential centrifugation techniques, including fresh frozen plasma and cryoprecipitate) is presented separately.
-(See "Preparation of blood components" and "Clinical use of plasma components".)
+(See "Clinical use of Cryoprecipitate" and "Clinical use of plasma components".)

 Fibrin sealant (fibrin "glue"), a two-component system in which a solution of concentrated fibrinogen and factor XIII is combined with a solution of thrombin and calcium in order to form a coagulum, is discussed separately.
 (See "Fibrin sealant".)

 During World War I surgeons developed a better understanding of shock when organ failure resulted from large volume blood loss, and by the late 1930s methods for freeze-drying plasma had been developed.
 The use of such plasma required mixing, under battlefield conditions, with sterile water, a time-consuming process.
 In addition, pooled, freeze-dried plasma frequently transmitted serum hepatitis.

 - Starr D. Again and again in World War II, blood made the difference.
 The Smithsonian Magazine, Washington, DC, March 1995. p.124.

 - Ofosu FA, Freedman J, Semple JW.
 Plasma-derived biological medicines used to promote haemostasis.
 Thromb Haemost 2008; 99:851.